tanrax/org-social/README.md

 ## Icon

-You can create your own icon for Org-Social or use the Org Mode logo as inspiration, respecting its licensing terms.
+You can create your own icon for Org-social or use the Org Mode logo as inspiration, respecting its licensing terms.